 As discussed above, the workplace is not the ideal place to try to win your ex back.
-This really needs to happens offsite.
-The employer is paying you a wage to focus on the bottom line of the company and may not feel tolerant to your need to win your ex back.
+This really needs to happen offsite.
+The employer is paying you a wage to focus on the bottom line of the company and may not feel tolerant of your need to win your ex back.

 It can be a bit of a risk.
 Nevertheless, kindness goes a long way.
 Honoring your ex at work will most likely do more for your relationship than anything else.

 As the old saying goes, “If you love something, let it go…”

 How do you deal with seeing your ex in public?